-A: The board of directors has set the close of business on March 27, 2017 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+A: The board of directors has set the close of business on March 29, 2018 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
 Only holders of our common stock as of the close of business on the record date are entitled to vote at the meeting.
-On the record date, 339,158,949 shares of our common stock were issued and outstanding.
+On the record date, 339,170,949 shares of our common stock were issued and outstanding.
 Each share of our common stock entitles its holder to one vote.

-Q: If I hold my shares through a brokerage firm or other nominee, why did I receive a notice regarding the internet availability of proxy materials instead of paper copies of the proxy materials?
+Q: Why did I receive a notice regarding the internet availability of proxy materials instead of paper copies of the proxy materials?

-A: We are using the SEC notice and access rules to furnish proxy materials over the internet to our stockholders who hold our common stock through a brokerage firm or other nominee.
-If you hold your shares through a brokerage firm or other nominee, you can find instructions on how to access and review the proxy materials, and how to vote over the internet, on the notice of internet availability of proxy materials that you received.
-The notice also contains instructions on how you can receive a paper copy of this proxy statement, our 2016 Annual Report to Stockholders and a voting instruction form.
+A: Commencing this year we are using the SEC notice and access rules to furnish proxy materials over the internet to both our stockholders of record and our stockholders who hold our common stock through a brokerage firm or other nominee.
+We believe that taking advantage of these rules will expedite our stockholders' receipt of proxy materials, while also lowering the costs associated with conducting our annual meeting.
+You can find instructions on how to access and review the proxy materials, and how to vote over the internet, on the notice of internet availability of proxy materials that you received.
+The notice also contains instructions on how you can receive a paper copy of this proxy statement, our 2017 Annual Report to Stockholders and a voting instruction form or proxy card.